Sydney

 Popularity in the US

 According to the Social Security Administration, Sydney was a top 100 name for girls from 1999 to 2003.
 It reached its peak in 2001 when it was the 27th most popular name for girls.
-Since then, its popularity has been on a steady decline, and in 2022 it was ranked as the 773rd most popular name for girls in the US.
+Since then, its popularity has been on a steady decline, & in 2022 it was ranked as the 773rd most popular name for girls in the US.

 For boys, Sydney has never been a popular name in the US.
 In fact, it has never ranked in the top 1000 names for boys.